soloqdogtrainer/Keyword-Blocker-For-YouTube/README.md

 # Keyword-Blocker-For-YouTube
-Block videos in your Youtube feed based on keywords
+Simple Chrome extension to block videos in your Youtube feed based on keywords